chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

        - ×
        - ×

-- Those parameters files are ready for the simulations.
+- These parameters files are ready for the simulations.
 We run 2 sets of simulation: performance and data.
 In the performance simulations, speedup is computed.
 Hence, the writing of solution files is deactivated.
 In the data simulations, those files are outputted to analyze the results.
 The performance analysis parameter files are in the folder ``performance/``, and the ones for the data analysis are in the folder ``data/``.

 -----------------------
 Description of the Case
 -----------------------

 This example simulates the discharge of particles at the sides of a plate in a rectangular container in order to get the angle of repose of the granular material as done by Zhou *et al*. [#zhou2002]_ The example compares the angles of repose and the performance of the simulations with the use of adaptive sparse contacts and load balancing methods.
-The angles are also compared to the literature values.
+The angles are also compared to literature values.

 .. figure:: images/plate-discharge-diagram.png
     :width: 50%